Persona 5: Sales

 The game received a boost to pre-order sales following the delay of Final Fantasy XV, which was originally scheduled to release the same month as Persona 5.
 Sales went up on Amazon Japan by 450%, bringing it to second place in their best-seller charts behind Tales of Berseria.
-In its first week of release, the PS4 version reached first place with sales of 264,793 copies, while the PS3 version reached second place with 72,974, resulting in total sales of 337,767 copies.
+In its first week of release, the PS4 version reached first place with sales of 264,793 units, while the PS3 version reached second place with 72,974 units, resulting in total sales of 337,767 units.
 This made Persona 5 the fastest-selling title in the series' history, surpassing Revelations: Persona, and together with Pro Evolution Soccer 2017 pushed sales of the PS4 up significantly over the previous week.
-It was later reported by Hashino that combined physical shipments and digital sales had reached over 550,000 copies by September 2016.
+It was later reported by Hashino that combined physical shipments and digital sales had reached over 550,000 units by September 2016.
 Within three weeks of its launch in Japan, the game became Atlus' best-selling game in the country.

 Outside of Japan, it was the biggest debut for any Persona game to date, with packaged sales five times better than Persona 4.
-On the PlayStation Network in April, the game topped the PS4 charts, and was third on the PS3, with Atlus announcing that it had shipped 1.5 million copies worldwide.
+On the PlayStation Network in April, the game topped the PS4 charts, and was third on the PS3, with Atlus announcing that it had shipped 1.5 million units worldwide.
 By November 2017, that number had risen to over two million, which made it the best-selling game in the series.
 The success of Persona 5 contributed to increasing annual revenue for Sega, the owner of Atlus, in 2017.
 At the 2018 PlayStation Awards, it received the Platinum Prize for topping a million sales in Asia.
-Worldwide sales had risen to over 3.2 million copies by December 2019, not including Royal.
+Persona 5 had sold over 3.2 million units by December 2019.